seregazhuk/seregazhuk.github.io_old/_posts/2019-10-15-php-watcher.md

   - config
 executable: php7.4
 ```

-## How It Works
-Inside it uses several packages

 ## Conclusion

 Now, you don't have to install nodemon or any other npm package for developing your long-running PHP application.
 You can use PHP-Watcher which is pure PHP and provides the same functionality as nodemon does.